13 Mar Resources & Community Care in Response to COVID-19 Outbreak

 - COVID-19 Mutual Aid Support Network (Request Form)

-- Seattle Public Schools – Meal Support and Resources
+- Meal Support and Resources – Seattle Public Schools

-- With blood drive cancellations, blood donations are also needed (Bloodworks Northwest)
+- Blood donations are needed (Bloodworks Northwest)

 - Free Internet from Comcast